marcomiani/ha-addons/README.md

 - Converts media streams between **SRTP (WebRTC)** and **RTP (Dahua/legacy SIP)** via rtpengine.
 - Uses the existing TLS certificates from `/ssl` in Home Assistant (e.g., Let’s Encrypt).

+### Aurora 123solar Brigde

+This add-on provides a simple method to import in HomeAssitant a group of entities for an Aurora inverter with two arrays.
+It's tailored on my current configurations.

 ## Installation

 1. In Home Assistant, go to **Settings → Add-ons → Add-on Store**.